 CC licences and tools are available in more than 40 languages.
 They are designed to release materials worldwide.

 They are also machine readable and searchable online.
-This means they can be read by computers and returned in searches that filter open and reusable materials.
+This means they can be read by computers and returned in searches by people looking for open and reusable materials.